Operational Plan 2022 - 2023

 • promote consistency in WHS and workers’ compensation arrangements.

-The activities we will undertake in 2022-2023 support the strategies outlined in the Safe Work Australia Corporate Plan 2022-2026 and reflect the priorities agreed by Safe Work Australia Members.
+The activities we will undertake in 2024-25 support the strategies outlined in the Safe Work Australia 2024‑2028 Corporate Plan and reflect the priorities agreed by Safe Work Australia Members and include:

 In addition to these key activities, we will also continue performing our core activities by: